Pursuing IVF fertility treatments? 5 critical questions to ask your IVF lab

 The best IVF labs use liquid nitrogen tanks that are vacuum insulated, not powered by electricity, and monitored 24/7.
 The tanks are kept at a temperature of -196°C, which allows for safe, long-time storage, and are placed in a secure lab space.

 Here at Collab, we use a cryopreservation technique called embryo vitrification to rapidly cool embryos and solidify them into a glass-like structure.
 We then place the frozen embryos in liquid nitrogen tanks and store them in a highly secure place.
-We monitor the temperature of the tanks 24/7, with alarms notifying us immediately if the temperature changes.
+We monitor the temperature of the tanks 24/7, with alarms notifying us immediately if the temperature or liquid nitrogen level in the tank.

 Liquid nitrogen